jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 * **Policy violation behavior**
   * Fallback - Remove: it's removed completely in the title, even when viewing in iTop.
   * Do nothing
+  * Inactive
 * **Bounce subject**
 * **Bounce message**
 * **Patterns to remove from subject** - (regex patterns, one per line)

+### Limit accepted e-mail replies to original ticket caller's e-mail address
+* Use case: security measure.
+Only accept e-mail replies to a ticket if it's from the same e-mail address as the original caller.
+  * Limitation: it will still be problematic if the ticket reference pattern is exactly the same!
+* **Policy violation behavior**
+  * Bounce to sender and delete
+  * Bounce to sender and mark as undesired
+  * Delete
+  * Do nothing
+  * Inactive
+  * Mark as undesired
+* **Bounce subject**
+* **Bounce message**

 # Troubleshoot